 AD FS Requirements

-The following are the requirements for deploying AD FS:
+The following are the requirements for deploying Active Directory Federation Services (AD FS):

-Each AD FS and Web Application Proxy server has an SSL certificate to service HTTPS requests to the federation service.
-The Web Application Proxy can have additional SSL certificates to service requests to published applications.
+Each AD FS and Web Application Proxy server has a TLS/SSL certificate to service HTTPS requests to the federation service.
+The Web Application Proxy can have extra certificates to service requests to published applications.

-Recommendation: Use the same SSL certificate for all AD FS federation servers and Web Application proxies.
+Use the same TLS/SSL certificate for all AD FS federation servers and Web Application proxies.

-SSL certificates on the Web Application Proxy must meet the following requirements
+TLS/SSL certificates on the Web Application Proxy must meet the following requirements:

-- If the proxy is used to proxy AD FS requests that use Windows Integrated Authentication, the proxy SSL certificate must be the same (use the same key) as the federation server SSL certificate
+- If the proxy is used to proxy AD FS requests that use Windows Integrated Authentication, the proxy TLS/SSL certificate must be the same (use the same key) as the federation server TLS/SSL certificate.

-- If the AD FS property "ExtendedProtectionTokenCheck" is enabled (the default setting in AD FS), the proxy SSL certificate must be the same (use the same key) as the federation server SSL certificate
+- If the AD FS property, ExtendedProtectionTokenCheck, is enabled (the default setting in AD FS), the proxy TLS/SSL certificate must be the same (use the same key) as the federation server TLS/SSL certificate.

-- Otherwise, the requirements for the proxy SSL certificate are the same as those for the federation server SSL certificate
+- Otherwise, the requirements for the proxy TLS/SSL certificate are the same as the requirements for the federation server TLS/SSL certificate.

 Service Communication Certificate

-This certificate is not required for most AD FS scenarios including Azure AD and Office 365.
-By default, AD FS configures the SSL certificate provided upon initial configuration as the service communication certificate.
+This certificate isn't required for most AD FS scenarios including Azure AD and Office 365.
+By default, AD FS configures the TLS/SSL certificate provided upon initial configuration as the service communication certificate.

-- Use the same certificate as you use for SSL.
+- Use the same certificate as you use for TLS/SSL.

 Token Signing Certificate

-- If your organization requires that certificates from the enterprise PKI be used for token signing, this can be done using the SigningCertificateThumbprint parameter of the Install-AdfsFarm cmdlet.
+- If your organization requires that certificates from the enterprise public key infrastructure (PKI) be used for token signing, you can meet this requirement by using the SigningCertificateThumbprint parameter of the Install-AdfsFarm cmdlet.

 - Whether you use the default internally generated certificates or externally enrolled certificates, when the token signing certificate is changed you must ensure all relying parties are updated with the new certificate information.
-Otherwise, logons to any relying parties not updated will fail.
+Otherwise, those relying parties can't sign in.